ben-geo01/Superstore---Analysis/README.md

 # Superstore Sales Analysis
 ## Exploratory Data Analysis (EDA) and gaining insights

 Welcome to this project, where we analyze a retail dataset spanning **4 years**.
-The goal is to perform an in-depth analysis of sales trends, shipping durations, and customer behaviors, followed by **forecasting the next 7 days of sales**.
+The goal is to perform an in-depth analysis of sales trends, shipping durations, and customer behaviors.

 This notebook highlights key insights using **interactive visualizations and predictive modeling**.
 Let’s dive in! 📊